 The following are some of the most common hip problems:

 Arthritis is the most common cause of the breakdown of hip tissue.
 Three kinds of arthritis commonly affect the hip:

 Osteoarthritis.
-Also referred to as "wear and tear" arthritis.
+This is also referred to as "wear and tear" arthritis.
 This type of arthritis damages the cartilage that cushions the bones of the hip wearing away.
 This lets the bones then rub together, causing hip pain and stiffness.

 Rheumatoid arthritis.
 This disease causes the lining of the joint (synovial membrane) to become irritated and make too much fluid.
 It damages the cartilage, leading to pain and stiffness.

 Traumatic arthritis.
-Often the result of an injury or fracture.
+This is often the result of an injury or fracture.

 In this condition, the fluid-filled sac (bursa) in the joint becomes inflamed.
 The bursa functions as a gliding surface to reduce friction between tissues.
 There are 2 major bursae of the hip.
 Both can cause stiffness and pain around the hip joint: